wahyuwiyoko/dotfiles/README.md

 i3, bspwm, Sway, and many other software configurations and scripts for my desktop.

-I try to avoid using Nerd Fonts or any other font icons, so there are no icons included on all of my configuration.
+I try to avoid using Nerd Fonts or any other patched fonts, so there are no icons included.

 All setup and installer scripts are available in [setup](setup/) directory.